 Figuring out how to pee outside is one issue, but how do you wipe after you pee?
 You need a pee cloth, but not just any old rag.
 Consider a Kula Cloth.

-I’ve been using a Kula Cloth ever since my very first backpacking trip nearly 18 months ago.
-I spotted it as I was walking the store aisles at REI.
+I’ve been using a Kula Cloth ever since my first backpacking trip nearly 18 months ago.
+I got the scoop from a fellow hiker as I was walking the aisles at REI.

-More than a review, I’ve pulled together what to know about this pee cloth, including how it use it, how to clean it, where to buy it and alternatives.
+More than a review, I’m sharing what to know about this reusable antimicrobial pee cloth, including how it use it, how to clean it, where to buy it and alternatives.

 What is a Kula Cloth?

 When hiking or spending time outdoors, you will inevitably need to pee.
-Women will likely want to wipe after peeing, if only to stay dry.
+Women will likely want to wipe after peeing, in order to stay dry and for good hygiene.

-Some hikers use a bandana or cloth scrap as a pee rag for wiping.
+Some hikers use a bandana or piece of fabric as a pee rag for wiping.
 Others bring along toilet paper that they have to pack out in a sealed bag.

 None of these options are especially sanitary.
 The disposable toilet paper option isn’t eco-friendly, and I’ll be honest, it’s kind of gross to put it back in your bag.

 Enter, the Kula Cloth.
-It’s a reusable pee cloth that has antimicrobial properties.
+It’s a reusable pee rag that has antimicrobial properties.
 Not only that, this piece of gear is more absorbent, too.

 This reusable cloth has a waterproof side for your hand with many fun designs to choose from.
-It easily secures to the outside of your backpack, too.
+It easily secures to the outside of your backpack with plastic snaps.

 The Kula Cloth can be used multiple times before you need to wash and rinse it.
 It absorbs well and dries fast, and you can snap it closed after using.